zulip/zulip/templates/zerver/api/get-subscribed-streams.md

     * `stream_id`: The unique ID of a stream.
     * `name`: The name of a stream.
     * `description`: A short description of a stream.
-    * `invite-only`: Specifies whether a stream is invite-only or not.
+    * `invite-only`: Specifies whether a stream is private or not.
-      Only people who have been invited can access an invite-only stream.
+      Only people who have been invited can access a private stream.
     * `subscribers`: A list of email addresses of users who are also subscribed to a given stream.
     * `desktop_notifications`: A boolean specifiying whether desktop notifications